How to Handle Flying Anxiety: 11 Ways to Help You Cope

 Select Your Seat

 I’m an aisle girl.
-Though I’m not claustrophobic and have no height excuse for wanting an aisle seat, I prefer not squeezing into a seat where I have to pass multiple people to get out to the row to stretch.
+Though I’m not claustrophobic and have no height excuse for wanting an aisle seat, I prefer not squeezing into a seat where I have to pass multiple people to stretch out to the row.
 Or to go to the bathroom.

-I generally choose an aisle seat, though sometimes on the larger planes with a 2/4/2 seat configuration, I’ll choose the window on one of the two-seated sides with the hope of sleeping a bit.
-It rarely happens, so I generally just go for the aisle.
+I generally choose an aisle seat, though sometimes, on the larger planes with a 2/4/2 seat configuration, I’ll choose the window on one of the two-seated sides with the hope of sleeping a bit.
+It rarely happens, so I generally go for the aisle.

 If you prefer the aisle seat, then absolutely go for that.
 Whatever makes you comfortable is the goal.
 Be sure to plan in advance to reserve your preferred seat when you can.

-Though the process of getting there, wherever there is, is challenging to me, I really do love everything about going to new places.
+Though the process of getting there, wherever there is, is challenging, I love everything about going to new places.
 Everything else, at least, except for the flying part.